Skip to main content

 • Multilingual NLP for Archaeological Reports Ariadne Infrastructure

-Seven separate multilingual Named Entity Recognition (NER) pipelines for the text mining of English, Dutch and Swedish archaeological reports.
 The pipelines run on the GATE (gate.ac.uk) platform and match a range of entities of archaeological interest such as Physical Objects, Materials, Structure Elements, Dates, etc.

 • NameTag

 NameTag is an open-source tool for named entity recognition (NER).
-NameTag identifies proper names in text and classifies them into predefined categories, such as names of persons, locations, organizations, etc.
+NameTag identifies proper names in text and classifies them into predefined categories, such as names of persons, locations, organizations, etc. NameTag 2 recognizes nested entities (embedded entities) of arbitrary depth.

-For Czech, it recognizes a complex hierarchy of categories.
-The English model, which is trained on CoNLL-2003 NER annotations (Sang and De Meulder 2003), distinguishes the following four NER classes: person, organisation, location and miscellaneous.
+For Czech, it recognizes a complex hierarchy of categories .
+The English model, which is trained on CoNLL-2003 NER annotations (Sang and De Meulder 2003 ), distinguishes the following four NER classes: person, organisation, location and miscellaneous.

-The trained model for Czech is available for through LINDAT: Czech Models (CNEC) for NameTag.
+The trained model for Czech is available for through LINDAT: Czech Models (CNEC) for NameTag .
 A user manual is also available.

 • NeMO NeDiMAH Methods Ontology